United Arab Emirates: Tourism

 Tourism acts as a growth sector for the entire UAE economy.
 Dubai is the top tourism destination in the Middle East.
 According to the annual MasterCard Global Destination Cities Index, Dubai is the fifth most popular tourism destination in the world.
 Dubai holds up to 66% share of the UAE's tourism economy, with Abu Dhabi having 16% and Sharjah 10%.
 Dubai welcomed 10 million tourists in 2013.

 The UAE has the most advanced and developed infrastructure in the region.
 Since the 1980s, the UAE has been spending billions of dollars on infrastructure.
 These developments are particularly evident in the larger emirates of Abu Dhabi and Dubai.
 The northern emirates are rapidly following suit, providing major incentives for developers of residential and commercial property.

-The inbound tourism expenditure in the UAE for 2019 accounted for 118.6 percent share of the outbound tourism expenditure.
+The inbound tourism expenditure in the UAE for 2019 accounted for 118.6 per cent share of the outbound tourism expenditure.
 Since 6 January 2020, tourist visas to the United Arab Emirates are valid for five years.
 It has been projected that the travel and tourism industry will contribute about 280.6 billion United Arab Emirati dirham to the UAE's GDP by 2028.

+The country's major tourist attraction includes the famous Burj Khalifa in Dubai, the tallest tower in the world; The World archipelago and Palm Jumeirah also in Dubai; Sheikh Zayed Grand Mosque and Yas Marina Circuit in Abu Dhabi; Al Hajar Mountains in Fujairah.
+The uniqueness of the country's natural desert life, especially with the Bedouins, also facilitates the country's tourist industry.

+The UAE will diversify its tourism sector with the introduction of casino gambling.
+Wynn Al Marjan Island in Ras Al Khaimah will feature the first casino in the country and will also be the country's first integrated resort when it opens in March 2027.

+Abu Dhabi is set to become the home of Disneyland Abu Dhabi, the first Disney theme park in the Middle East.

 Transport

-Air

-Dubai International Airport became the busiest airport in the world by international passenger traffic in 2014, overtaking London Heathrow.